- What is a Scream Park?

 I’m in a wheelchair–is there anything for me at the Scream Park?

 If you have trouble walking, walk with a cane or have knee/hip/ankle issues, please be aware that there are areas where the ground is uneven, the floors move and passages are very narrow.
 It may be difficult for you to navigate these areas.
-For your safety, the use of crutches is not allowed in any of the attractions.
+For your safety, the use of crutches or canes is not allowed in any of the attractions.
 We will accommodate you in a wheelchair.

 Do you have security?